 24. Don’t Let Your Car Idle

 If you have a habit of chilling in your car, you might want to find another place to play Words With Friends.
-Idling uses up to a half-gallon of gas per hour, and Americans waste approximately 6 billion gallons of fuel each year this way, according to a study by the Argonne National Laboratory.
-That amounts to annual losses of $21 billion.
+Idling uses up to a half-gallon of gas per hour, and Americans waste approximately 135 billion gallons of fuel each year this way, according to a study by the U.S. Energy Information Administration.

 25. Inflate Your Tires